amirilovic/surviving-monorepos/README.md

 ## Example

-Lets build a dummy ecom website that has a frontend application and an api.
+Lets build a dummy e-com website that has a frontend application and an api.
 We also need to have library of our design system components and we have some shared utilities like logger.

 ![repo](docs/assets/repo.png)